mahes-a/2023/microsoft-fabric/E2ELakeHouseMedallionOnPremOLTP.md

-   - Wait for the dataflow to complete and open the lakehouse and validate the tables are created under the tables section and validate the data
+   - Wait for the dataflow to complete and open the lakehouse and validate the tables are created under the tables section and validate the data .
+Here the tables are named as "bronze_" , "Silver_" in the tutorial just to provide easy visual reference

         <img width="207" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/ee3aa803-7907-4b35-ab5d-08129383319b">